almossawi/badarguments/README.md

 Alternatively, you may wish to download the code for an existing translation, modify it, and then send me your work along with the new captions as a [Pull Request](https://help.github.com/articles/using-pull-requests/).
 You can find all existing languages in the repository as top-level directories, identified with their two-letter ISO 639-1 code (e.g. pt, es, he).

-You are welcome to suggest corrections or submit suggestions by opening an issue or by submitting a Pull Request using the controls on the right-hand side of this page.
+You are welcome to suggest corrections or submit suggestions by opening an [issue](https://github.com/almossawi/badarguments/issues) or by submitting a [Pull Request](https://github.com/almossawi/badarguments/pulls) using the controls at the top of this page.

 ## Translations